litleleprikon/udacity-ios-nanodegree/README.md

 ##### [ios-nanodegree-uikit-2.0](https://github.com/litleleprikon/ios-nanodegree-uikit-2.0)

-Forket git repo.
+Forked git repo.
 This repo aggregated some applications from UIKit part of nanodegree